cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * This implementation follows the [JSON PATCH](https://tools.ietf.org/html/rfc6902) spec.
 * Only operations on the paths listed below are supported.
-* Video visit link patch requests will return a version code of the format "<previous_version>-1" (i.e. a preiously unpatched appointment returns "1-1")
-* For video visit url patch operation paths, `contained` index 0 will always be for the provider link and index 1 will be for patient link
+* For video visit link patch operation paths, `contained` index 0 represents the provider link and `contained` index 1 represents the patient link.

 ### Authorization Types